 As a man who dearly valued education, it is certainly fitting for a school to look to St. Thomas More as an inspiration.
 He was an impressive scholar himself, being among the most learned men of his time.
 He was frequently in communication with the likes of Erasmus; in fact, the two often made games out of sending Latin translations back and forth to keep their knowledge of the ancient language sharp.
 While More clearly attained lofty positions of influence in the public sphere, he never regarded education as a mere tool to attain power and prestige.
 Rather, he believed that education properly understood is the pursuit of the good, the beautiful, and the true, as well as the training of the mind to recognize these in the world around us.
 We seek to instill the same understanding of education in the minds of our pupils here at The Heights, quite contrary to other prevalent and shallow conceptions of education in our contemporary world.
 While we hope to prepare the boys well for college and successful careers, a Heights education is intended to be much more comprehensive than just this.
 ‘Men Fully Alive’ is a noble goal, and one that we are sure More would have approved.
 And it is also worthy of note that St. Thomas More provided a rigorous education to his daughters, something rather unheard of in sixteenth century Europe.

-On the Feast of the Guardian Angels this past September, the fourth grade was unexpectedly blessed with the opportunity to visit the St. Thomas More exhibit at the St. John Paul II National Shrine in northeast D.C.
+On the Feast of the Archangels this past September, the fourth grade was unexpectedly blessed with the opportunity to visit the St. Thomas More exhibit at the St. John Paul II National Shrine in northeast D.C.
 Dr. Mehan had an advisory role in this exhibit and our older students have visited the exhibit to learn more about this great saint.
 Fourth graders are a little young to fully appreciate St. Thomas More.
 Truth be told, we had originally planned an outdoor tour of the Franciscan Monastery and their bee colonies on this early autumn day, but an ill-timed downpour forced us to call a last-minute audible.
 And what a fortuitous audible it was.
 Though initially crestfallen that they would be missing the bees, the boys were intrigued at the prospect of seeing relics of a great saint — and one who was martyred, no less.
 After giving the boys a brief lesson on More, we piled into the vans and headed to the exhibit.
 The boys were fascinated by the relics, including St. Thomas’s tooth, his breviary, and his night cap knitted for him by his daughter.
 Perhaps unsurprisingly, the majority quickly gravitated to the replica of the chopping block on which he was martyred.
-Following a slight injury or two in their attempts to reenact the execution, the boys heard an explanation from our tour guide of More’s famous words, “I die the King’s good servant, but God’s first.”
+Following a slight injury or two in their attempts to reenact the execution, the boys heard an explanation from our tour guide of More’s famous words, “I die the King’s good servant, and God’s first.”